collinogren/Autoboxer/README.md

 # Autoboxer
 This program is beta software.
 Always proof its outputs before using them.<br>
 *Autoboxer* aims to make lengthy stretches of copying, highlighting, and sorting papers for the box a thing of the past.<br>
-This software **does not** require much, if any at all, manipulation of the 104.<br>
+This software **does not** require much, if any at all, manipulation of the 104.
+Any manipulation that is necessary is usually just hiding a column or two and maybe copying start and end times for events that warm-up together if the referee chose to leave those cells empty.<br>
-I would like to extend a massive thank you to this wonderful community.
+The goal of this software is to be able to generate the paperwork for a day in <15 minutes + time to print.<br>
 I hope you find this software useful and I appreciate any and all feedback.<br>
 ## Acknowledgements
 A big thank you to Deb Dryburgh and Kelly Gillette for their wonderful work as beta testers without which Autoboxer would not have been possible.
 ## Usage Instructions